Ultimate Europe (21 Day)

 When we arrive in the Eternal City, it’s like being transported back in time.
 Rome never ceases to amaze with its talent for fusing ancient buildings and streets right into an incredibly modern and pulsing city.
 From the Colosseum, where we’ll envision the bloody spectacle of gladiator competition, to the Roman Forum, which once housed the ancient city’s bustling center and main marketplace, site of Caesar’s oratories and his death, our expert guides will bring Rome’s history to life.
 There’s no better way to learn about the Roman Empire than with a view of the city from atop the Palatine Hill- the very place where it all began.
 We’ll then fast-forward to the Renaissance, crossing the Tiber to Vatican City and marveling at the massive basilica dedicated to St. Peter.
 This is the largest church building in the world, and definitely the most impressive.
 St. Peter himself is entombed beneath its massive altar, and you can see Michelangelo’s breathtaking painting “Pietà” before staring up at the world’s most famous ceiling in the Sistine Chapel.
 We’ll stroll down the Tiber and venture slightly off the beaten bath to Trastevere, one of Rome’s hippest neighborhoods, to see the local Romans in action and indulge in some of the best food in the city, including fresh homemade pastas or pizza “al taglio.”
 Shop on the famous Via del Corso, toss a coin over your shoulder into the Trevi Fountain, and hang out on the Spanish Steps enjoying a classic Roman night of people-watching in a beautiful piazza.

-After our time in the capital, say arrivederci to Rome as we head north to Florence!
+After our time in the capital, say arrivederci to Rome as we head north to the Cinque Terre!
 Along the way, take an optional excursion to Montalcino to experience the stunning Tuscan countryside.
 This day is a TFT favorite!
 We have an exclusive invitation to a family’s private Tuscan Estate.
 We have been friends with the family for years and they (along with their adorable young daughters) welcome us to their home and winery.
 We will receive a hands-on tasty Italian cooking lesson using freshly picked vegetables straight from their garden!
 Enjoy a special tour of the winery where they produce award-winning wine and receive an introduction to this important part of Italian culture.
 The rest of the afternoon will be spent relaxing at their pool overlooking the rolling hills of Tuscany.
-After a day of basking in the Tuscan sunshine the group will head to Florence.
-Those who opt not to participate in the excursion will head straight to Florence, and have some time to explore the Boboli gardens, Piazzale Michelangelo and the Pitti Palace.
-The two groups will reunite in the afternoon, then head into the city for dinner at one of our favorite local places, followed by the famous TFT gelato tour, visiting some of the best handmade gelato places in the city!

 Day 21: GROUP FLIGHT BACK TO THE USA

-Wave goodbye to Florence as you complete your incredible European summer!
+Wave goodbye to Italy as you complete your incredible European summer!

 Who can go on this trip?
 What kind of teen typically goes on this trip?